-I would like to thank the In-house and Public Sector Committee for the work that has gone into this sixth edition of A Guide for In-house Solicitors Employed in the Corporate and Public Sectors.
+I would like to thank the In-house and Public Sector Committee for the work that has gone into this fifth edition of A Guide for In-house Solicitors Employed in the Corporate and Public Sectors.

 By way of background, the committee was formed by the Society in recognition of the different perspectives and requirements of in-house solicitors - that is, those who work as solicitors outside of private practice in the public and private sectors, while still bound by the same professional and ethical standards that apply to solicitors in private practice.
-The committee aims to represent the views and promote the interests of in-house solicitors and helps to support the Law Society in the exercise of its representative, educational, and regulatory roles as they relate to the in-house sector.
+The committee aims to represent the views and promote the interests of in-house solicitors and helps to support the Law Society in the exercise of its representative, educational and regulatory roles as they relate to the in-house sector.

-To work as an in-house solicitor in Ireland at the present time is an ever-changing, challenging, and exciting experience.
-As the Irish economy evolves, the in-house sector has developed and expanded significantly.
-In fact, at the time of writing, in-house solicitors in the private and public sectors comprise approximately 25% of the Society's membership and 23% of practising certificate holders.
-The Society is very aware of the need to provide supports to this important segment of the profession.
+To work as an in-house solicitor in Ireland today is an ever-changing, challenging and exciting experience.
+As the Irish economy recovers and evolves, the in-house sector has developed and expanded significantly.
+In fact, at the time of writing, in-house solicitors in the private and public sectors comprise approximately 17% of practising certificate holders.